 In order to reinforce their respective independence, accountability and responsibility, and to avoid power being concentrated in any one individual, the roles of the Chairman is separate from those of the Chief Executive Officer.
 The Chairman of the Company is Mr. Kwok Ping-luen, Raymond.
-The Chief Executive Officer of the Company is Mr. Douglas Li (up to 31 August 2015).
+The Chief Executive Officer of the Company is Ms. Anna Yip (appointed with effect from 16 June 2016).
 Their respective responsibilities are clearly established and defined by the Board in writing.
 The Chairman is responsible for ensuring that the Board is functioning properly, with good corporate governance practices and procedures.
 The Chief Executive Officer, supported by the Executive Directors and the management team, is responsible for managing the Group's businesses, including the implementation of major strategies and initiatives adopted by the Board.